This post was updated on Apr 2, 2023

 - Preaching about abstinence while being an alcoholic

-- Giving too many gifts and not feeling any affection to the person
+- Giving too many gifts and not feeling any affection for the person

 - Expressing contempt for someone to avoid acknowledging the feeling of affection or love

 - Acting in a calm and collected manner while not being able to accept your anger